Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 ### simpleflu.fred

 This file defines the `INFLUENZA` condition. `INFLUENZA` is a condition that can be passed by coming into contact with other agents.
-This type of transmission is sepcified by the statement `transmission_mode = proximity`.
+This type of transmission is specified by the statement `transmission_mode = proximity`.
 Agents all begin in the `Susceptible` state (`start_state = Susceptible`), where their susceptibility to the condition is set to 1.
 Agents wait in this state indefinitely.
 Exposure, either via the meta agent or another transmissible agent, moves an agent to the `Exposed` state (`exposed_state = Exposed`).
 It is not required that the state agents move to after exposure be called "Exposed" as it is in this case.

 ```fred
 condition INFLUENZA {